phenax/css-everything/README.md

 > Disclaimer: Don't use this

-## Usage
+## Docs

 - [Read the documentation](https://github.com/phenax/css-everything/tree/main/docs/README.md) to become enlightened.
 - [Here's how this works](https://github.com/phenax/css-everything/tree/main/docs/how-it-works.md).

-### Simple example
+## Examples
-You can start by adding the script tag for the renderer in your document
+All the magic starts with adding the renderer script tag to your html and having a `--cssx-children` property set on your `body` -
 ```html
 <script async defer src="https://unpkg.com/@css-everything/render/dist/renderer/index.js"></script>
 ```